 Having worn teeth is a common dental issue that can affect anyone.
-Whether due to age or lifestyle, worn teeth can affect your smile and quality of life.
-Tooth wear can cause several problems that may interrupt your health, such as tooth sensitivity, difficulty eating, and an increased risk of tooth decay.
+Whether because of age or lifestyle, worn teeth can affect your smile and quality of life.
+Tooth wear can cause several problems that may interrupt your health, like tooth sensitivity, difficulty eating, and an increased risk of tooth decay.

 Causes of Worn Teeth